ao link

 “It means standing up against the chancellor’s absurd proposal to raise social rents, which could eliminate the possibility of truly affordable housing for good”

 What does opening the door mean?
-It means directly challenging the lack of long-term funding for social rent homes and for retrofit.
+It means directly challenging the lack of long-term funding for council rent homes, social rent homes and for retrofit.
 It means standing up against the chancellor’s absurd proposal to raise social rents, which could eliminate the possibility of truly affordable housing for good.

 We know many are already calling for this and hope that this report can help put a stop to what we all already know: cross-subsidy models work for investors, but not for communities.

-The revision of the National Planning Policy Framework presents an opportunity to tackle the decline in social housing and establish housing targets that fully align with local needs.
+The revision of the National Planning Policy Framework presents an opportunity to tackle the decline in council rent housing and establish housing targets that fully align with local needs.
 Maintaining the status quo response to the housing crisis is good for no one aside from profiteers.

 We need to rip the plaster off and collectively demand long-term government funding, rather than relying on private financing and failing cross-subsidy models.